Skip to main content

 • Your full birth certificate (not the abbreviated version distributed at birth).
 You can apply to the General Register Office (GRO) for this document.

 • Marriage certificate or proof of single status.
-The single status letter, know as a TWIMC (To Whom It May Concern) letter, can also be obtained from the GRO.
-This letter confirms that there are no records of marriage from your 16th birthday to date of application.
+The single status letter, known as a TWIMC (To Whom It May Concern) letter, can also be obtained from the GRO.
+This letter confirms that there are no marriage records from your 16th birthday to the date of application.

 • Criminal record check from your home country.
 Apply to your local police department for this document.

-• All of the above documents must bear an official apostille stamp, which can be obtained from the Foreign and Commonwealth Office (FCO).
-If possible, get hold of these documents before you leave your home country.
+• The above documents must bear an official apostille stamp, which can be obtained from the Foreign and Commonwealth Office (FCO).
+If possible, get these documents before you leave your home country.
 If this is not an option, find a family member or friend to help you.
 Avoid visa agencies who charge exorbitant rates.

 • Other required documents: